 Most of us know that NBA superstar Kobe Bryant died in a helicopter crash.
 What was the cause of this crash, though?
 Clouds.
 The pilot was trying to avoid an 800-foot cloud ceiling and got disoriented in the process.
 The cloud cover went up to 2,400 feet (730 m) above sea level and the helicopter was completely enveloped in the clouds.
-Inevitably, the helicopter plunged, crashed and caught fire.
+Inevitably, the helicopter plunged, crashed, and caught fire.

 On a different note, cloudy days can cost between 75% to 90% loss for solar companies.
-The occurrence of clouds affect solar panels.
+The occurrence of clouds affects solar panels.
 The amount of electricity produced by solar panels is directly dependent on the level of light they receive.

-For many industries, the occurrence of certain types of clouds near its location is not beneficial.
+For many industries, the occurrence of certain types of clouds near their location is not beneficial.
 Such as airports, solar farms, etc. More than that, it is not beneficial for the insurance companies that insured the productivity of these companies.

-At Accubits, we were recently researching on this subject, to build a model for cloud classification.
-We’ve deployed multiple high res cameras pointing the open sky to capture the images of clouds throughout the day.
+At Accubits, we were recently researching this subject, to build a model for cloud classification.
+We’ve deployed multiple high res cameras pointing to the open sky to capture the images of clouds throughout the day.
 It takes images of the sky and uses machine learning algorithms to gauge which category the clouds belong to.
 Based on this data we generated and using the data from the world weather records, we built a model that can predict the occurrence of types of clouds at our office location at a specific time.
 The real catch is, this model can be tuned to predict the cloud occurrence at any location by adjusting the input parameters.

 Get your free copy now